kragen/dernocua/text/energy-autonomous-computing.md

 3.7V for AR$2500][4], which would be US$17 and 57 kJ, or only 3.3
 kJ/US$.
 (The seller falsely claims it’s an 18650.
-It’s tested at [3.7–4.2 amp hours at 0.2–15 amps of discharge rate][12] by what I think is an independent tester, who weighed it at 61 g.)
+It’s tested at [3.7–4.2 amp hours at 0.2–15 amps of discharge rate][12] by what I think is an independent tester, who weighed it at 61 g; this 53 kJ then works out to 870 kJ/kg.)
 But there are a lot of fake lithium-ion batteries like this [UltroFite GH 18650 “6800 mAh” which sells for AR$427][5], which would be 91 kJ, US$2.90, and 31 kJ/$, nearly an order of magnitude cheaper and up in the